-A recent report from the Committee for a Responsible Budget, a nonpartisan fiscal watchdog group, concludes that an extension of the TCJA tax cuts would do little to grow the economy.
+A prior report from the Committee for a Responsible Budget concluded that an extension of the TCJA tax cuts would do little to grow the economy.

 New data from the Congressional Budget Office (CBO) finds that economic feedback may not cover any of the revenue loss and that TCJA extension might even add more to the debt on a dynamic basis, particularly over the long run, than under conventional scoring.